redhat-developer/gitops-operator/docs/OpenShift GitOps CLI User Guide.md

       ```
       # oc label ns spring-petclinic "argocd.argoproj.io/managed-by=openshift-gitops"
       ```
   6. List the application to confirm that the application is created successfully.
-The application will stay in the state `OutOfSync` since the sync policy is set to `none`and the health of the application is `Healthy`.
+The application will stay in the state `OutOfSync` as the sync policy was set to `none` and the health of the application is `Healthy`.
       ```
       # argocd app list
       ```